danmbrown/city-of-whispers/Moves.md

 - Tell me something about yourself few people know.

 ### Use Belief
-When you have a relevant belief and you would like to use it, you may roll with advantage.
+When your belief is relevant to your action, describe how it makes you more confident.
+You may roll with advantage.
 If any of the dice show a 1 or 2 – regardless of the outcome of the move – the belief is challenged.
 Mark it.
 Next time you use it, if you roll a 1 or 2, it is proven wrong.
 You may continue to hold the belief, but you may not use it to buff your rolls.

-<a id="Scheme-Moves"></a>
-## Scheme Moves

-### Set Up a Scheme (Network)
-When you set up a scheme to regularly bring in cash or resources, describe the montage for setting it up and what you expect it to produce.
-Roll +Network.
-Subtract 1 for each scheme you already have going.

-- On a hit, the scheme’s Productivity starts at -1.
-- **7-9** Mark Heat or start Productivity at -2.
-- **6-** You fail to get the scheme off the ground or mark Heat to start the scheme’s Productivity at -3; either way, someone catches wind of your little operation.

-### Run the Scheme
-When you check in on your scheme, roll +Productivity.
-You may do this once per session.

-- **12+** Collect two assets, pick 1 Success.
-You may have a maximum of two assets.
-- **10+** Collect 1 asset and increase productivity (Max +3).
-You may have a maximum of two assets.
-- **7-9** Reduce productivity to collect an asset, or do nothing.
-You may have a maximum of two assets.

-#### Success
-- Your business is noticed by a local crime lord who demands protection
-- Competition enters the market
-- An investor wants to buy you out
-- The law takes notice of the operation and attempts to neutralize the criminal aspects
-- An employee is embezzling funds

-### Use Asset
-You may spend an asset to:
-- Avoid marking Heat
-- Roll Social Interaction moves with advantage
-- Take +1 to a Network move for each asset spent
-- Repair an item

 <a id="Connection-Moves"></a>
 ## City Connection Moves
 ### Recall Neighborhood Connection
 Once per session, you may mark a History to bump a die roll result one tier.
 By marking a history, you add that neighborhood to the list of neighborhoods your character is connected to.